 B-complex vitamins at twice the recommended daily allowance are given parenterally for the first 3 days, usually with vitamin A, phosphorus, zinc, manganese, copper, iodine, fluoride, molybdenum, and selenium.

 Because absorption of oral iron is poor in children with PEU, oral or IM iron supplementation may be necessary.

 Parents are taught about nutritional requirements.

 Underlying disorders should be treated.
 For example, if AIDS or cancer results in excess cytokine production, megestrol acetate or medroxyprogesterone may improve food intake.
-However, because these drugs dramatically decrease testosterone in men (possibly causing muscle loss), testosterone should be replaced.
-Because these drugs can cause adrenal insufficiency, they should be used only short-term (< 3 months).
+However, because these medications dramatically decrease testosterone in men (possibly causing muscle loss), testosterone should be replaced.
+Because these medications can cause adrenal insufficiency, they should be used only short-term (< 3 months).

 Correction of PEU in adults generally resembles that in children; feedings are often limited to small amounts.
 However, for most adults, feeding does not need to be delayed.
 A commercial formula for oral feeding can be used.
 Daily nutrient supply should be given at a rate of 60 kcal/kg and 1.2 to 2 g of protein/kg.
 If liquid oral supplements are used with solid food, they should be given at least 1 hour before meals so that the amount of food eaten at the meal is not reduced.

 Treatment of institutionalized older patients with PEU requires multiple interventions:

 Environmental measures (eg, making the dining area more attractive)

 Changes in diet (eg, use of food enhancers and caloric supplements between meals)